ultsdl/SEAL_detection/README.md

 # Seal-detection
-Detect Seal or Stamp from documents
+Detect Seal/Stamp, tables, signature and logo from any documents